Thursday, January 1, 2026

 How are you supposed to say goodbye to people.
 There seems no obvious way; I just back away from them.

-Quick searchs seems to affirm this.
+Quick searches seems to affirm this.
 It feels wrong.
-Even conversation on rails games like Mass Effect let you at least end the conversation, and often multiple ways.
+Even conversation-on-rails games like Mass Effect let you at least end the conversation, and often multiple ways.

 THis game can be crude.
-Much like you can't end converation nicely, you can't just stop running and resume walking.
+Much like you can't end conversation nicely, you can't just stop running and resume walking.
 You have to just stop moving entirely.
-It's similary jarring, and there's no reason for it.
+It's similarly jarring, and there's no reason for it.

 Just reacquainting with this world takes hours.
 I get a dozen quests and there's no obvious way forward, so I'll just poke around.
 I do what I think this V would do, and revisit people he knows: Misty and Viktor.
 I familiarize myself with the Journal.